 CAH refers to a group of disorders that manifests with varying degrees of physical stigmata including virilization of female patients.
-In other words, the females born with this disease exhibit varying degrees of masculinzation of their genitalia.
+In other words, females born with this disease exhibit varying degrees of masculinzation of their genitalia.
 The degree of stigmata differs according to the underlying enzyme deficit altering cortisol formation in the adrenal gland.
 The most commonly encountered defect is of the 21-hydroxylase enzyme.
-Our attention will be focused on the surgical management of the virilized female with 21-hydroxylase deficiency since this is the most common type of CAH patient encountered.
+Our attention is focused on the surgical management of the virilized female with 21-hydroxylase deficiency since this is the most common type of CAH patient encounter.

 Surgical treatment of infants born with ambiguous genitalia has evolved continuously since Hendron and Crawford described the management of Adrenogenital syndrome in 1969.
 Several types of repair exist.
 The exact method of reconstruction depends on the anatomy of the patient.
 When a child is born with ambiguous genitalia, a multidisciplinary approach to diagnosis and management is essential because the clinical issues presented have much social and medical significance.
 Urologic and endocrine consults should be obtained immediately.
 The actual gender assignment must be reserved until adequate biochemical and anatomical information is obtained.

-The second group is undervirilized males also referred to as male pseudohermaphrodites.
-This category encompasses defects in testosterone synthesis, androgen resistance sydromes, and 5-alpha reductase deficits.
+- Undervirilized males: Also referred to as male pseudohermaphrodites, this category encompasses defects in testosterone synthesis, androgen resistance sydromes, and 5-alpha reductase deficits

-The third group is our primary focus, virilized females.
-This group includes congenital adrenal hyperplasia, maternal virilization disorders, and iatrogenic etiologies such as in utero exposure to progestins, and androgens.
+- Virilized females: This group includes congenital adrenal hyperplasia, maternal virilization disorders, and iatrogenic etiologies such as in utero exposure to progestins, and androgens

 During evaluation of the child born with ambiguous genitalia, the first step is to look for any maternal illnesses or possible exposure to hormones in utero.
 A family history should be obtained directed toward relatives with genital anomalies, infant deaths, lack of menstruation, or infertility.
 A thorough physical exam is important as well as radiologic studies.
 Ultrasonography by an experienced sonographer is often employed to visualize the presence of female reproductive organs.
 It is important to establish the exact location of the vagina in relation to the bladder.